 Let’s talk about marketing for a minute.
 It sounds like a fairly simple topic, but it’s broader than you think.
 In fact, we’ve come up with 36 distinct marketing strategies and tactics that you can use to grow your business.

-Finding and using different types of marketing strategies can make your brand stronger and your customers more likely to convert.
+different types of marketing strategies can make your brand stronger and your customers more likely to convert.
 If you try something new and unexpected, you’ll attract engaged followers and consumers who want to learn more.

 Does this mean that you should use 36 different types of marketing strategies?
 Probably not.
 You don’t have the time or resources to tackle all 36, and you’d risk diluting your brand if you tried.

 However, once you’re familiar with all of your options, you can start narrowing down the types of marketing strategies that might work best for your business.
 Let’s dig in.